Water Authority Supports STEM Education

 The Water Authority’s long-running and highly popular school assemblies are available in both in-person and virtual formats.
 To sign up for a free water assembly for your school, go to https://showsthatteach.com/sdcwa/.
 Students can also learn about water online by watching a series of videos.

-Due to the coronavirus pandemic, the San Diego County Office of Education has adapted their highly popular mobile Splash Lab experience to a virtual format.
+The San Diego County Office of Education offers the mobile Splash Lab program in person and in a virtual format.

 Students in grades 4-8 investigate through hands-on science experiments how water pollution affects the environment and wildlife, while learning why it is important to use water wisely at the Splash Science Mobile Lab, presented in partnership with the San Diego County Office of Education and Water Authority member agencies.